 Over 1.8 million professionals use CFI to learn accounting, financial analysis, modeling and more.
 Start with a free account to explore 20+ always-free courses and hundreds of finance templates and cheat sheets.

 Derivatives are financial contracts whose value is linked to the value of an underlying asset.
-They are complex financial instruments that are used for various purposes, including hedging and getting access to additional assets or markets.
+They are complex financial instruments that are used for various purposes, including speculation, hedging and getting access to additional assets or markets.

 However, some of the contracts, including options and futures, are traded on specialized exchanges.
-The biggest derivative exchanges include the CME Group (Chicago Mercantile Exchange and Chicago Board of Trade), the Korea Exchange, and Eurex.
+The biggest derivative exchanges include the CME Group (Chicago Mercantile Exchange and Chicago Board of Trade), the National Stock Exchange of India, and Eurex.